tkamdi/goodluck_python/README.md

-This is a program fro goodluck in 2024
+This is a program for goodluck in 2024